Stray Kids (TV program): Notes

 The contestant was at risk of being eliminated but was saved.

 The contestant returned to the competition.

 The contestants have won to debut as 9.

 Result

 All nine members of Stray Kids officially debuted in March 2018 with the release of their extended play (EP) titled I Am Not.
+Woojin left the group in 2019, leaving the group to continue as an 8 member group.